openshift/enhancements/enhancements/storage/csi-driver-install.md

 cluster-storage-operator ensures that there is always an subscription for CSI driver in given cloudprovider environment.

-There are pros and cons to this approach and since this KEP is in its first iteration, we would like to seek feedback from other stakeholders.
+There are pros and cons to this approach:

 Pros:
 1. It is simple to create a opt-in installable driver operator.